Use your education to show you have the knowledge to land the job

 If you're still attending college for either your undergraduate or graduate degree, you can simply add an expected graduation year to this information.
 You can add a list of a few courses you've completed if

-You earned your degree more than 15 years ago
+You earned your degree more than 5 years ago

 Doing so will allow you to focus your resume on your skills, accomplishments, and professional history.
 For those who have many years of professional experience, education becomes less important because you should be moving forward in your career.

 Remember, there isn't one resume format that fits all job seekers.
-Be strategic when placing your Education information by considering where you are in your career and how it will help you land the jobs you're after.
+Be strategic when placing your Education information by considering where you are in your career and how it will help you to land the jobs you're after.